Welcome to the home of the Whales

 $30 Arc Members

 Cost includes: Five 1.5hr trainings with coach, insurance, club membership and free attendance at any weekend sessions for the duration of the course!

-Training times are on Wednesday evenings at UNSW, and usually on Sundays in the deep pool at Ashfield or Sydney Olympic Park, Homebush, and sometimes in the ocean at Clovelly or Gordons Bay.
+Mixed training sessions are on Wednesday evenings at UNSW, and usually on Thursdays and Sundays in the deep pool at Revesby or Leichhardt Park Aquatic Centre, Lilyfield, and sometimes in the ocean at Clovelly or Gordons Bay.
+Also, there are girls training sessions at Victoria Park on Tuesdays.
 If you want any info on training sessions just get in touch (see contact us).

 The real game takes place in a deeper pool, with a lot more room to move around in & enjoy a bit of space and depth.
-Ashfield is 3.8m deep and has walls on 3 sides, perfect for playing proper games and good training sessions.
-Homebush is a 5m pool, allowing good quality deep games, its indoors & is perfect in the colder months. (beginners welcome as well).
-Check the calendar or the facebook group for details.
+Revesby Pool is 3.5m deep and has walls on 3 sides, perfect for playing proper games and good training sessions.
+Beginners are welcomed as well.

 There’s nothing like jumping in the ocean on a sunny summer afternoon and playing some UWR with schools of fish around.
 Water temperatures are around 22 degrees in summer so you can play in a swimsuit, or a light wetsuit if you feel like it.
-Ocean sessions are irregular, but you can find out about it or encourage ppl to run one with the facebook group.
+Ocean games happen irregularly, but you can find out about it or encourage people to run one with the facebook page.